robertjd/okta.github.io/_source/_docs/api/resources/factors.md

 Customize (and optionally localize) the SMS message sent to the user in case Okta needs to resend the message as part of enrollment.

->For instructions about how to create custome templates, see [SMS Template](/docs/api/resources/templates.html#add-sms-template).
+>For instructions about how to create custom templates, see [SMS Template](/docs/api/resources/templates.html#add-sms-template).

 ###### Request Example